ObsidianLabs/eos-studio-docs/source/eos-studio/account.rst

-The Contract and Account pages share the same starred account list. 你也可以用加星来标记常用的account.
+The Contract and Account pages share the same starred account list.
+You can also use the star to mark the commonly used account.

 Basic Information
 ===========================================

-显示用户基本信息，包括token余额，resources (CPU/NET/RAM), 和permission keys.
+Display basic user information, including token balance, resources (CPU/NET/RAM), and permission keys.

 When you are using a local network and the balance is always zero even though you have issued or transfered some tokens to the account, that is